Robotic prosthesis control: Impedance control

 Hugh Herr demonstrating new robotic prosthetic legs at TED 2014: "That was the first demonstration of a running gait under neural command.
 The more I fire my muscles, the more torque I get."

-The terms k (spring stiffness), θ_{0} (equilibrium angle), and b (dampening coefficient) are all parameters found through regression and tuned for different parts of the gait cycle and for a specific speed.
+The terms k (spring stiffness), θ_{0} (equilibrium angle), and b (damping coefficient) are all parameters found through regression and tuned for different parts of the gait cycle and for a specific speed.
 This relationship is then programmed into a micro controller to determine the required torque at different parts of the walking phase.

 Myoelectric control

 Electromyography (EMG) is a technique used for evaluating and recording the electrical activity produced by skeletal muscles.
 Advanced pattern recognition algorithms can take these recordings and decode the unique EMG signal patterns generated by muscles during specific movements.
 The patterns can be used to determine the intent of the user and provide control for a prosthetic limb.
 For lower limb robotic prosthesis it is important to be able to determine if the user wants to walk on level ground, up a slope, or up stairs.
 Currently this is where myoelectric control comes intro play.
 During transitions between these different modes of operation EMG signal becomes highly variable and can be used to complement information from mechanical sensors to determine the intended mode of operation.
 Each patient that uses a robotic prosthesis that is tuned for this type of control has to have their system trained for them specifically.
 This is done by having them go through the different modes of operation and using that data to train their pattern recognition algorithm.